 Use a clean cloth and apply some thermal removal fluid onto it.
 Then carefully wipe the surface to remove as much as you can in one wipe.
 Repeat this process on a clean area of the cleaning cloth until both the GPU and heatsink are nice and clean.

 Take some compressed air and blow away any remaining particles of dust or lint left behind from your cloth.
-This is very important as any small particle of dust contributes the heatsink not laying 100% flat against the GPU.
+This is very important as any small particle of dust contributes to the heatsink not laying 100% flat against the GPU.

 5. Apply the thermal paste